MuhammadRidha7/Shia/README.md

 Muawiya was delighted to hear the news of Hasan's death and performed Sijda.
 (Exactly what A'ishah did for Ali!) \
 `Mukhtasar fi Akhbar al Bashar, by Abul Fada, vol 1, page 183` \
-Here I would again like to remind you of the hadith of the tent, enemies of Ali, Fatimah, Hasan and Husayn...
+Here I would again like to remind you of the hadith of the tent, enemies of Ali, Fatima, Hasan and Husayn...

 # Sunnis believe The Quran and Sunnah have been corrupted!